bdkiran/datarise/src/pages/markdown-pages/definitions/data-lake.md

 ---
 category: definition
 slug: /definition/datalake
-date: 2020-06-22T00:00:00.000Z
+date: 2020-06-28
 title: Data Lake
 ---
-### What is a data lake?
+## What is a data lake?

-A data lake is a system or repository of data stored in its natural/raw format, usually object blobs or files.
-A data lake is usually a single store of all enterprise data including raw copies of source system data and transformed data used for tasks such as reporting, visualization, advanced analytics and machine learning.
-A data lake can include structured data from relational databases (rows and columns), semi-structured data (CSV, logs, XML, JSON), unstructured data (emails, documents, PDFs) and binary data (images, audio, video).
-A data lake can be established "on premises" (within an organization's data centers) or "in the cloud" (using cloud services from vendors such as Amazon, Google and Microsoft).
+A data lake is a centralized repository of data.
+This data usually consists of all enterprise data within an organization from all the separate departments.
+The data contained in the repository is stored in its raw format, typically as object blobs or files.
+Common types of data include structured data from relational databases (rows and columns), semi-structured data (JSON, XML, CSV, logs), unstructured data (emails, documents, PDFs) and binary data (images, audio, video).

+## Why are data lakes used?

+Within an organization, data sources are from different operations are stored in different formats.
+For an organization, combining all these data sources as one can lead to important analytics insights.
+The ability to store your data as-is, without having to first structure the data can speed up this process greatly.